DanielRenne/react-media-carousel/README.md

     showNextButton: boolean (true will show a Next Button below the story.)
     nextButton: object (This is a way to override the next button.
 Create a div of 45px to your own style.
 No need to implement on click for next slide.
 Just style the button.)
     nextButtonText: string (This is a way to override the text of the Next button.
 Maybe for a translation.)
+    swipeThreshold: number (override the default 50 px threshold for sliding to the next or previous slide.)

 Slide fields